egrommet/Computational-Journalism-Publishers-Workbench/README.md

     $ sudo ./install-all.bash
     ```
 1. This will run quite a while.
 On my dual-core i5 laptop on typical coffee shop wireless, it takes about two hours.
 It is downloading most of the software over the Internet and compiling much of it from source.
+1. The final step is to install the non-root components.
+These are libraries and applications that run as a non-root user.
+Type

+    ```
+    $ cd non-root
+    $ ./install-all.bash
+    ```
+1. This will install Google Refine, Maqetta and the Perl libraries required to run the Twitter Research Tools.

 ## Issue tracker
 I'm using the [Github issue tracker](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/issues) on this project, although you can also send me a message if you're a Github member.